Confederation of British Industry: Structure

 The CBI is governed by its royal charter and by the CBI Council, which is able to delegate many of its roles to the Chairs' Committee and Board.
 Final policy positions are mandated by the CBI Chairs' Committee, which has a seat for all of the chairs of its regional and national councils and subject-based policy standing committees, SME Council and Trade Association Council.
-The Chairs' Committee Committee meets following each Standing Committee and Regional Council round.
+The Chairs' Committee meets following each Standing Committee and Regional Council round.

 The CBI's strategic and financial decisions are decided on by the CBI Board, which is chaired by the CBI President and includes the support and guidance of 4 other non-executives.
 Day-to-day management of the CBI is in the hands of the Director-General supported by a Management Board, made up of a number of CBI directors.

 A President's Committee, made up of members, advises the president.
 The president, with the approval of the Chairs' Committee (under its delegated powers), appoints the director-general, who is responsible for the management of the CBI.

 It has offices based in every region of the UK, including teams in Scotland, Northern Ireland and Wales, along with offices in Washington D.C, New Delhi, Beijing and Brussels.

-In March 2014 it moved its headquarters from Centre Point, London, to offices in Cannon Place, above Cannon Street railway station in the City of London.
+In September 2023, the CBI confirmed it was holding talks with Make UK about working together that could include a possible merger.

 History

 The organisation was formed in 1965 out of a merger of the Federation of British Industries (known as FBI), the British Employers' Confederation and the National Association of British Manufacturers.

 The CBI opened an office in Brussels in 1971, to open up opportunities in Europe.
-International Offices have opened in Washington (2002), Beijing (2005) and New Delhi (2011).
+Other international offices have opened in Washington (2002), Beijing (2005) and New Delhi (2011).

+In March 2014 it moved its headquarters from Centre Point, London, to offices in Cannon Place, located above Cannon Street railway station in the City of London.